IF YOU ARE STUCK BY A NEEDLE PLEASE CALL THIS NUMBER IMMEDIATELY.

 These policies were developed by the College of Medicine.

-- Medical students are allotted the following holidays: Thanksgiving, summer and winter breaks (see the academic calendar for details).
+- Medical students are allotted the following holidays: Thanksgiving, and winter breaks (see the academic calendar for details).
 Third and 4th year students on scheduled clerkships and electives are NOT automatically off on official one-day holidays listed on the academic calendar.

 - Clerkship Directors, at their discretion and depending on the clerkship schedule, may permit students a holiday.
 For example, if the outpatient clinics are closed on Labor Day, a Clerkship Director may choose to give the students assigned there the day off.